solana-labs/solana-program-library/governance/README.md

 ### How does the authority work?

-Governance can handle arbitrary executions of code, but it's real power lies in the power to upgrade programs.
+Governance can handle arbitrary executions of code.
+In the program governance case it can execute program upgrades.
 It does this through executing instructions to the bpf-upgradable-loader program.
 Bpf-upgradable-loader allows any signer who has Upgrade authority over a Buffer account and the Program account itself to upgrade it using its Upgrade command.